ArmanTheParman/Parmanode/README.md

 blockchain.

 Otherwise, use the parmanode menu to upgrade to the latest version.
-You could also just type "git pull" from within the parmanode directory.
-Not the parmanode application directory in the home menu, the parmanode directory on your desktop.
+You could also just type "git pull" from within the parmanode SCRIPT directory.